thulethi/fight-club/README.md

 # README

 ![fighters_view](/app/assets/images/readme.png)
 This application is inspired by the film "Fight Club" and other cinematic heroes with the questioned lying behind: "Who would win over whom in reality?"
+Find out more here: https://arrogant-whistler-12006.herokuapp.com/fighters

 ## Features:
   - Browse the list of all fighters